iqbal-rashed/pdftoimg-js/README.md

 ## **Getting Started**

-By default returns an `Array` of `base64` objects, each of which represents an image encoded in png format.
+The library returns an array of base64-encoded image objects by default, where each object represents an image in PNG format.

-### NodeJS
+### Node.js

+Here is an example of how to use pdftoimg-js in a Node.js application:

 ```javascript
 // typescript